3 days in Mallorca the perfect road trip itinerary

 Day 1: Palma, Valldemossa and Fornalutx

-Capital Palma was our first stop of the day.
-We didn’t spend a lot of time in the city: we walked around in the old town and we visited the Cathedral of Santa Maria of Palma, more commonly referred to as La Seu.
-It is a Roman Catholic cathedral near the waterfront with impressive gothic architecture.
+So we walked around the old town for a while and then we visited the Cathedral of Santa Maria of Palma, more commonly referred to as La Seu.
+It is a Roman Catholic cathedral near the waterfront with impressive Gothic architecture.

-Tickets cost 8 euros for the inside of the cathedral (7 euros for people over 65 years of age and 6 euros for students and unemployed) or 20 euros for both.
 You can buy the tickets on-site or online from here or here.
 If you are short on time, it’s better to go for the 2nd option as the queues can get kinda long at the ticket booth.

 TIP: Visit the cathedral around noon when the sun shines through the huge rose window above the altar, drawing colorful shapes on the floor: it reminded me of Sagrada Familia.

 PARKING: We parked our car at Parking Palma Center (see the map below).
-There are several other parking lots, but I choose this one for its easy access.
-I didn’t want us to drive too much through the city in case there was heavy traffic.
-We paid around 5 euros for 2h if I remember correctly (1st hour was free).
+There are several other parking lots, but I chose this one for its easy access since I didn’t want us to drive too much through the city in case there was heavy traffic.

 There is also a scenic train route to Soller, operated by vintage wooden carriages.
 The journey takes about 1 hour.
 Since we were running late and had the car with us, we decided to skip the scenic ride (which I kinda regret as I love trains).